top of page

 It means growth.
 It means reflection.
 It means permission to pause.
 It means choosing myself with intention.
 It means letting go of the guilt I carried from childhood.
 It means redefining spirituality in a way that fits who I am now—without fear, without pressure, without feeling like I’m failing some invisible test.

-I didn't go because I don't feel like I need to attend a ceremony to talk to him.
+I didn't go because I don't feel like I need to attend a ceremony to talk to Him.

 And honestly?
 It means realizing that God isn’t mad at me.
 He’s not keeping score.
 He’s not waiting for me to fail or fall short or miss a day.
 He’s not tallying up my sacrifices like a spiritual report card.